 This tutorial is all about Github – An online source code management system and social code sharing community.
-Whether you are a computer professional or college kid you should have Github as skills added in your resume.
+Whether you are a computer professional or college kid you should have Github as skills added to your resume.

-External link: Linus torvald explains GIT in Google Conference.
+External link: Linus torvald explains Git in Google Conference.

 External link: Download Git for Mac and Window.

 To be able to share your work with others, you have to create an account.
 The step is simple and very quick because the registration form has only 3 fields.
 Go to Github.com and create your account.

 Repository ( or directory, folder, etc) contains your project.
 You can add, delete, edit and most importantly share the repository.
 Browse to ‘+’ button on right side of your name in top bar and click on ‘New Repository’.

 Give it a proper name.
 Don’t go for a too long one.
 Then save it and keep the browser tab open.
 This is what I got.

 Here comes an interesting part.
 Let’s add one dummy project into our repository.
 Create any folder and add any file (text, PHP, HTML, node.js, etc. whichever you want) into it.
 Once you have done adding the file then follow the steps below.